 pull() is similar to $ on a data frame.
-It's mostly useful because it
+It is mostly useful because it

-looks a little nicer in pipes and it can optionally name the output.
+looks nicer in pipes and can optionally name the output.

 names on terra, since they refer to the geographic coordinates of the layer.